Masked & Tidday’d: Summer Walker Parties With Teanna Trump, Shelley FKA DRAM & More At LVRN Takeover In Atlanta

 Massssk & Tiddays

-A masked and tidday’d Summer Walker stepped out for the LVRN Takeover party where she turned heads while dressed like a sexy Mortal Kombat character.
+A masked and tidday’d Summer Walker stepped out for the LVRN Takeover party at REVEL where she turned heads while dressed like a sexy Mortal Kombat character.

 The notoriously un-vaxxed stunner was on hand sanitizer duty which is shocking considering her very questionable views on COVID and the pandemic.

-Why she switched up, we’d love to know, but she kept everyone sanitized at the event that attracted LVRN artists and friends including Toosii, Symba, BRS Kash, Shelley FKA DRAM, and freaky flick star Teanna Trump.
+Why she switched up, we’d love to know, but she kept everyone sanitized at the Atlanta event that attracted LVRN artists and friends including Toosii, Symba, BRS Kash, Shelley FKA DRAM, and freaky flick star Teanna Trump.

 Summer’s rare outing comes a few weeks ahead of her highly anticipated sophomore album “Still Over It” that’s sure to address the toxic shenanigans between her and baby daddy London who produced her debut album “Over It.”